bytedance/ns-x/README.md

 #### High Resolution Time

+Time is of vital significance in simulations, it directly decides the accuracy of simulation.

-Since the main loop need to access current time with high resolution as well as low cost, the standard time library of go is not enough. (internal system call, accurate but with high cost, update not timely)
+Since the simulation needs to access current time with high resolution and low cost, the standard time library of go is not enough. (internal system call, accurate but with high cost, update not timely)

 Currently, high resolution time is a wrapper of C++ time library.
 The core design is use system time and steady time together.
 The system time means time retrieved through system call, while the steady time is usually a counter of CPU cycles.
-The system time is accurate but with lower resolution and higher cost, the steady time is not so accurate (due to turbo of CPU) but with highest resolution in theory.
+The system time is accurate but with lower resolution and higher cost, the steady time is not so accurate (due to turbo of CPU) but with the highest resolution in theory.
 Once trying to fetch the time, it's checked whether enough time has passed by since the last alignment.
-If so, an align will be performed immediately.
+If so, an alignment will be performed immediately.
 The align operation itself is thread safe by a lock, but another double check will guarantee low cost.

+## Contribution

+#### Future work

+* parallelize main loop
+* implement commonly used protocol stack as node